 Career loan options

 Earnest offers a number of flexible and customized repayment plans.
 First off, you have the option to skip one payment each year (although interest will still accrue).
 Next, you can sign up for biweekly automatic payments to help pay off your loan faster.
 Earnest does require co-signers to have a minimum credit score of 650.
-Variable rates start at 2.74% APR, but are not offered in Alaska, Illinois, Minnesota, New Hampshire, Ohio, Tennessee, or Texas.
-Fixed rates start at 4.39%.
+Private student loans are offered in all states but Nevada.
+Variable rates start at 0.99% APR.
+Fixed rates start at 2.94%.
 These rates reflect the 0.25% autopay discount.

 Customizable repayment options